Physical (Olivia Newton-John album): Accolades

 The Physical era received three Grammy Award nominations.
 The song "Physical" was nominated for a Grammy Award for Best Pop Vocal Performance, Female and the video Olivia Physical won a Grammy Award for Video of the Year at the 25th Grammy Awards.
 Olivia in Concert, the video recording of the Physical Tour, was nominated for a Grammy Award for Best Video Album at the 26th Grammy Awards.
 Newton-John won her fourth American Music Award for Favorite Pop/Rock Female Artist at the 10th American Music Awards, making her the biggest winner on that category (tied with Whitney Houston).
-In 1981, at the time of Physical release, Newton-John was honoured with a Hollywood Walk of Fame, for her work in the music industry.
+In 1981, at the time of Physical release, Newton-John was honoured with a Hollywood Walk of Fame for her work in the music industry.

 Commercial performance

 In the United States, Physical debuted at number sixty-eight and peaked at number six on the Billboard 200, making it the sixth album by Newton-John to reach the top 10 on this chart (and the last, to date).
 According to Billboard, it was the highest peak for a female singer album in 1982 (tied with Stevie Nicks' Bella Donna).
 This is Newton-John's only album which entered the Top R&B/Hip-Hop Albums chart, peaking at thirty-two.
-At the 1982 Billboard Year-End, Newton-John appears as the fourth most successful pop artist and Physical as the fifteenth best-selling album of the year.
+On the 1982 Billboard Year-End chart, Newton-John appears as the fourth most successful pop artist and Physical as the fifteenth best-selling album of the year.
 The album remained on the Billboard 200 chart for 57 weeks.
-For his work with Newton-John, John Farrar was the pop producer of the year.
+For his work with Newton-John, John Farrar was named the pop producer of the year.
 On 12 October 1984, Physical was certified two times platinum by the Recording Industry Association of America (RIAA) for shipment of over two million units.

 In Canada the album debuted at thirty-seven on the RPM Albums Chart.
 On 30 January 1982 the album reached its peak, the third position.
 Physical was the twelfth best-selling album of the country in 1982 (and the best-selling by a solo female singer).
 The album was certified four times platinum by Canadian Recording Industry Association (now Music Canada) for shipment of 400,000 copies.
-On the UK Album Charts the album peaked at number eleven, making the best position for a Newton-John studio album to date.
+On the UK Albums Chart, the album peaked at number eleven, making the best position for a Newton-John studio album to date.
 Physical was certified gold by British Phonographic Industry (BPI) on 2 April 1982 (100,000 copies shipped).
 The album also peaked at top 10 on several charts across the Europe.
 In Australia (Olivia's native country), Physical peaked at number three on the Kent Music Report albums chart and was one of the 25 best-selling albums of the year.
-Worldwide the album has sold more than ten million copies.
+Worldwide the album has sold more than four million copies.